nextcloud/desktop/doc/usage.rst

 * ``localPollinterval`` is for systems which poll the local file system (currently Win and Mac) this is the frequency they poll locally.
 The ``remotePollInterval`` is ignored on these systems.

-* ``maxLogLines`` sets  the exceed factor is the factor after which a remote poll is done.
+* ``PollTimerExceedFactor`` sets  the exceed factor is the factor after which a remote poll is done.
 That means the effective frequency for remote poll is ``localPollInterval * pollTimerExceedFactor``.